wangbeichen1992/AIClient-2-API/README-EN.md

     *   **Add New Models**: Simply create a new provider directory under `src`, implement the `ApiServiceAdapter` interface and corresponding strategies, and then register them in `adapter.js` and `common.js`.
     *   **Response Caching**: Implement caching logic for frequently repeated queries to reduce API calls and enhance response speed.
     *   **Custom Content Filtering**: Introduce keyword filtering or content review logic before sending or returning requests to ensure compliance.

+*   **🎯 Advanced Account Pool Configuration**:
+    *   **Multi-Account Management**: Configure multiple accounts for each provider through the `provider_pools.json` file, enabling intelligent polling.
+    *   **Failover**: When an account becomes unavailable, the system automatically switches to the next available account, ensuring service continuity.
+    *   **Configuration Degradation**: Dynamically adjust configuration parameters based on account status to optimize resource usage efficiency.
+    *   **Usage Example**: Refer to the `provider_pools.json` configuration file in the project to easily set up a multi-account environment.

 ---